 We understand that there are often a wide range of factors which lead to bankruptcy and will always work to represent your best interests.
 Bankruptcy can be deeply stressful for individuals due to the considerable uncertainty caused; therefore, our team will take the time to listen to all of the circumstances behind your case and will fully outline your legal options including the implications of bankruptcy for you.

 What is Bankruptcy in Ireland?

-a number of implications which any individual considering bankruptcy should be
+There are a number of implications which any individual considering bankruptcy should be aware of including:

 - Going forward, any surplus income (income less reasonable living expenses) must be used towards debts for up to three years